cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

   * Subject Alternative Name
   * Basic Constraints
   * Extended Key Usage
+In addition an custom extension could be used to overrule the default profile signature and public key info algorithms.

 * Certificate signature algorithm.
 This field duplicates the info present in the signature algorithm field.
-Fixed to ECDSA with SHA256.
+By default assumed to be ECDSA with SHA256.

 * Certificate Signature.
 The field corresponds to the signature done by the CA private key.
 For the CBOR profile, this is restricted to ECDSA type signatures with a signature length of 64 bits.